lli0077/nodejs/readme.txt

-is a version control system.
+this is a distributed version control system.